 It is relatively easy to identify the source of the problem.
 An unhealthy ego trait is to drive away talent.
 An individual who does a great job yet sees no opportunity for advancement will start to explore alternative options.

 Do you know how common it is to discover that although there’s a guide on executing a task in everyday life, it needs to be followed?

 Rather than wasting time repeating what is constantly ignored, how about you book a Dust Off audit and find out what is being done.
 It is often the case that an unhealthy ego has its own standards and what’s believed to be the best approach.

 A constant churn of replacement people and resources indicates a need for HouseRules, implementation or monitoring of those rules.

 The Centre of the Universe Ego

-They thrive on having a scapegoat to hand for everything that goes wrong.
-Missing a deadline is because an inadequate person in the team did not do their job correctly and gave incorrect information.
+If a deadline is missed, it is because an inadequate person in the team needed to do their job correctly and gave incorrect information.
 They view everyone else as incompetent and not worth having on the team.
-It’s a perfect justification for why constant checks and team monitoring are necessary.
-The ego tells them they are a martyr because they are making sacrifices for the business’s good.
+It is such a sacrifice that has to be made for the good of the business.

 This is where the birth of hostility and the lowered glass ceiling come into play.
 This boss can climb the preverbal ladder by jumping from company to company on the success of others.
 You will also notice that no one will be promoted on their watch (if they can help).
 They have rules supporting their plan to succeed at all costs.